projectriff/riff/docs/riff_service.md

 ### Synopsis

-interact with service related resources
+interact with service (as in service.serving.knative.dev) related resources

 ### Options